jafingerhut/cljol/README.md

  {:out-degree 8, :num-objects 1}
  {:out-degree 31, :num-objects 1}
  {:out-degree 32, :num-objects 31})
-map where keys are distance of an object from a start node, values are number of objects with that distance:
+Number and total size of objects at each distance from a starting object:
 ({:distance 0, :num-objects 1, :total-size 40}
  {:distance 1, :num-objects 2, :total-size 72}
  {:distance 2, :num-objects 10, :total-size 352}